nanoframework/nanoframework.github.io/content/getting-started-guides/build-esp32.md

 5. Start debugging in Visual Studio and keep eye on it's debug output window.
    You will get your messages there when the related temporary code gets executed!
 6. Iterate steps 2-5 till you find out what you were interested in.
+7. Do not forget to remove all those temporary code blocks before you accidentally commit it!